Impact of Galactic dust non-Gaussianity on searches for B-modes from inflation: Results and discussion

 where the proportionality factor is $1/\left[f_{\textrm{sky}}\left(2\ell+1\right)\right]$, as there are $f_{\textrm{sky}}\left(2\ell+1\right)$ modes per multiple $\ell$.
 In the further limit $N_\ell^{H} / C_\ell^{dd} \ll 1$\footnote{The noise in the high-frequency channel of a SO-like experiment will be at most $\SI{10}{\percent}$ of the dust power-spectrum signal at $30 \lesssim \ell \lesssim 150$.}, the expression for $\sigma(r)$ becomes:

-We explicitly see that \sigmar is independent of the dust power spectrum up to second order in $N_\ell^H/C_\ell^{dd}$.
+A direct evaluation of this expression for a SO-like configuration ($f_{\textrm{sky}} = 0.1$, $H$ referring to the \SI{225}{\giga\hertz} ultra-high-frequency channel) gives $\sigma(r) = \SI{1.3e-3}{}$ at $\ell = 80$, in agreement with the value found in our baseline MCMC analysis.
+Moreover, we explicitly see from equation \eqref{eq:sigma11} that \sigmar is independent of the dust power spectrum up to second order in $N_\ell^H/C_\ell^{dd}$.
 Moreover, as $N_\ell^{H}$ goes to zero, the error on $r$ gets arbitrarily small thanks to sample variance cancellation \citep{Schmittfull_2018}.
 This limit also results in a small error in the dust parameter $f$.
 Thus, we see that the error on $r$ is unaffected by the statistical properties of the dust (making only reasonable assumptions about the levels of dust and noise).